IAMXID/did-method-iamx/README.md

 Updating of an IAMX DID will generate new private & public key's and is done on a device controlled by the user.
 Updating an IAMX DID Document is done by making a transaction which contains the old DID and writes a new DID as part of the transaction metadata into the blockchain ledger.
-Within the metadata of the DID document a **updated** property is added
+Within the metadata of the DID document, a **updated** property is added

 ```json
 {